sysnux/btrfs-snapshots-diff/README.md

 Requirements
 ------------
-No requirements besides Python-2!
+No requirements besides Python-3!

 Bugs
 ----
-There is something wrong with the symlinks, as can be seen in example above, can't find what...

-There are probably other bugs, though it works for me on my own snapshots.
+There are probably bugs, though it works for me on my own snapshots.

 License